Moses the Black: Monastic life

-Moses had a rather difficult time adjusting to regular monastic discipline.
-His flair for adventure remained with him.
+Moses had a rather difficult time adjusting to regular monastic discipline, and traces of his criminal tendencies lingered.
 Attacked by a group of robbers in his desert cell, Moses fought back, overpowered the intruders, and dragged them to the chapel where the other monks were at prayer.
 He told the brothers that he did not think it was Christian to hurt the robbers and asked what he should do with them.
 The robbers themselves repented and joined the community as brothers afterwards.
 Moses was zealous in all he did, but became discouraged when he concluded he was not perfect enough.
-Early one morning, Isidore, abbot of the monastery, took Moses to the roof and together they watched the first rays of dawn come over the horizon.
-Isidore said to Moses, "Only slowly do the rays of the sun drive away the night and usher in a new day, and thus, only slowly does one become a perfect contemplative."
+Feeling overcome by despair and once again tempted by his former passions, early one morning, Isidore, abbot of the monastery, took Moses to the roof.
+Together they watched the first rays of dawn come over the horizon, and Isidore said to Moses, "Only slowly do the rays of the sun drive away the night and usher in a new day, and thus, only slowly does one become a perfect contemplative.

 Moses proved to be effective as a prophetic spiritual leader.
 The abbot ordered the brothers to fast during a particular week.
 Some brothers came to Moses, and he prepared a meal for them.
 Neighboring monks reported to the abbot that Moses was breaking the fast.
 When they came to confront Moses, they changed their minds, saying, "You did not keep a human commandment, but it was so that you might keep the divine commandment of hospitality."
 Some see in this account one of the earliest allusions to the Paschal fast, which developed at this time.

 When a brother committed a fault and Moses was invited to a meeting to discuss an appropriate penance, Moses refused to attend.
-When he was again called to the meeting, Moses took a leaking jug filled with water and carried it on his shoulder.
+When he was again called to the meeting, Moses arrived with a sack filled with sand carried over his shoulder.
 Another version of the story has him carrying a basket filled with sand.
-When he arrived at the meeting place, the others asked why he was carrying the jug.
+When he arrived at the meeting place, the others asked why he was carrying the sack.
 He replied, "My sins run out behind me and I do not see them, but today I am coming to judge the errors of another."
 On hearing this, the assembled brothers forgave the erring monk.

 Moses became the spiritual leader of a colony of hermits in the Western Desert.
 Later, he was ordained a priest.